na-na-hi/renget/archive/MixtralForRetards.md

 Using mirostat, seen at least 3 times that it causes it to repeat / makes mixtral retarded.

 Using rep penalty / frequency penalty, same as above.
+NOTE: Apparently Mixtral is just extremely sensitive to rep pen compared to other models.
+You can use them but at very small values otherwise things go haywire and have the opposite effect.

 You might have to change the way you prompt a little bit because mixtral REALLY wants to follow your intructions.